ciemcornelissen/OHSLIC/README.md

 ## Sample Data

-The repository ships a compact hyperspectral cube under `data/`:
+Use `python scripts/download_example_data.py` to fetch the example capture from the KU Leuven/imec Nextcloud.
+The script downloads the `OHSLIC_hyperspectral_example` archive, unpacks it into `data/`, and leaves two HDF5 files:

 - `data/hsi_data_line_example.h5` – spectral lines (256 × 1024 × 213).
 - `data/hsi_label_line_example.h5` – reference chlorophyll/carotenoid/anthocyanin values.

-Use the defaults by pointing the CLI to the `data/` directory, or swap in your own captures by supplying `--features-file`/`--labels-file` arguments.
+The CLI defaults to this directory; point `--data-dir`, `--features-file`, or `--labels-file` to substitute your own captures.

 ## Pretrained Model